Migraine: Best Foods, Diet & Natural Ways to Get Migraine Relief

 Can migraine be cured naturally?

-Migraine cannot be cured completely, but attacks can be reduced significantly with diet and lifestyle changes.
+Migraine cannot be completely cured, but attacks can be significantly reduced with diet and lifestyle changes.

 Does dehydration cause migraine?